yardsale8/tenure-portfolio/content/criterion3/continuing_education.md

 completed a Coursera course on the Hadoop framework during the 2016 fall term.

-The curriculum for this course included an overview of the essential components of the Hadoop framework and the basics of writing MapReduce and Spark applications.
+This course's curriculum included an overview of the essential components of the Hadoop framework and the basics of writing MapReduce and Spark applications.
 Completing this course was a positive experience that directly impacted the curriculum in STAT 489 and inspired the associated textbook.
 This course also led me to learn the Spark SQL framework, and I subsequently incorporated this framework in DSCI 430.

 You can see the certificate of completion for this course by navigating this [link](https://www.coursera.org/account/accomplishments/certificate/QRTQKUPSZDRY).